 We believe that the outcome for the Stadium has the potential to affect all Capetonians and can set powerful precedents in the sphere of public engagement.

-Broadly speaking, our position is that Future Cape Town is in favour of a mixed-use development model strategy for the Stadium and the Urban Park, as per one of the business models outlined in the business plan.
+Broadly speaking, Future Cape Town is in favour of a mixed-use development model strategy for the Stadium and the Urban Park, as per one of the business models outlined in the business plan.
 This strategy would involve the City of Cape Town engaging with public/private partnership and municipal entities in operating the Stadium and Park, which would translate into a lower financial risk and greater flexibility to foster a climate of commercialisation.